 Make sure you agree on approximate price of their fee and shipping in advance so there are no ugly surprises once it’s all already ordered.

-I will share more details of what I bought in my first stationery haul post next time.
+You can see in more detail what I bought in my first Korean stationery haul post.

 How do you buy Korean stationery online?
 Did you find an easier way?
 Any recommendations?